kingsdigitallab/sdlc-for-rse/README.md

 The document designs and formatting are minimal to ensure maximum availability across operating systems, using common fonts.

-## How to use this
+## How to use this resource
+Document guidance and templates have been written in markdown and can be converted
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk4Mjk1NjEzNV19
+eyJoaXN0b3J5IjpbMjc4OTI0ODc1XX0=
 -->